northbynorthwestern/passing/README.md

 Please note – this guide assumes you are using OS X. If you aren't, you hopefully know the equivalent commands to make these things happen.
 If you don't, find someone to help you!

-First, clone this project:
+**1. Clone this project:**

 ```shell
 git clone git@github.com:northbynorthwestern/passing.git
 cd passing
 ```

+**2. Install Requirements**

-This project was built using [`generator-webapp`](https://github.com/yeoman/generator-webapp), so it requires you to have Node installed, as well as a few other things. **If you already have Node installed, along with Bower, Grunt, and Yeoman you can skip this step.** If you don't have those things installed, that's awesome — let's install them!
+This project was built using [`generator-webapp`](https://github.com/yeoman/generator-webapp), so it requires you to have Node installed, as well as a few other things. **If you already have Node installed, along with Bower, Grunt, Yeoman and Sass you can skip this step.** If you don't have those things installed, that's awesome — let's install them!

 To install Node, check out these [instructions by the NPR Visuals team](http://blog.apps.npr.org/2013/06/06/how-to-setup-a-developers-environment.html) to get started (it's Chapter 3 of that page, but you should really read the whole thing).
 Once you have Node installed, you can install the other dependencies by running these commands.